vimeo/vimeo-depth-player/README.md

 > Note: In order to stream Vimeo videos, you will need direct video file access via the Vimeo API.
 Accessing video files via API is limited to Vimeo Pro and Business customers.

 ### Glitch setup
-1. Hit the remix button, or click one of the GIFs shown above
+If you're unfamiliar with setting up Node, the easiest way to get started is to just remix our demos on Glitch (click the GIFs above).

+1. [Click here](https://glitch.com/edit/#!/remix/vimeo-depth-player-playback) to Remix the demo on Glitch
 2. We will need to use the Vimeo API so that we can grab the video files directly for WebGL to use.
 To make your life easy, we [made this handy link which will generate the token for you](https://vimeo-authy.herokuapp.com/auth/vimeo/webgl).
 Once you have authorized the app, it will give you a token so you can paste into the `.env` file.
 If you're running this locally, create a `.env` file in your root folder.
 Your `.env` file should now look something like this:
 ```
 VIMEO_TOKEN=406cea4d4xxxxxxxxxxe437756d036f5